MorganStenberg/League-hub/README.md

 The navbar and footer is the same on all pages, differing only if the user is logged in or out.

 #### Navbar
 The navigation bar is located at the top of every page, and contains the logo and links for the user to register or sign in if they are not logged in.
-The logo is clickable and contains link to the landing page.
+The logo is clickable and contains a link to the landing page.

 ![Navbar not logged in](documentation/features/navbar_logged_out.PNG)